Alexon-Abreu/LeetCode-HackerRank/LeetCode/643/README.md

 First thing I do is initialize `curr` to 0. `curr` will hold the total of k elements from `nums` as we slide our window.

 In the first for loop we iterate through the first `k` elements of `nums` and add those values to `curr`.
+We assign `ans` to `curr` to hold this value for us, and give us the flexibility to manipulate `curr` with out losing the original total.

+Once we have the total of the first k elements in curr, we can create another for loop so we can slide our window, appending the value of the next element and popping the value of last element from the running total in `curr`.
+Doing this allows use to store the total value of a subarray in nums, with length of k.